awsdocs/aws-php-developers-guide/doc_source/ses-template.rst

    :lines: 26-
    :language: php

-List all Email Templates
+List All Email Templates
 ========================

-To retrieve a list of all email templates that are associated with your AWS account in the current AWS Region use the :SES-api:`ListTemplates <API_ListTemplates>`operation.
+To retrieve a list of all email templates that are associated with your AWS account in the current AWS Region, use the :SES-api:`ListTemplates <API_ListTemplates>` operation.

 **Imports**